rydmike/flex_color_scheme/README.md

 of the hand tuned built-in ones.
 You can then compare the results.
 The `toDark` method does a pretty good job and can even be tuned with a property if so desired.
 If you use this toggle on the last custom scheme, you will not see any difference, because we already created its dark scheme with this method.
 The toggle computes the same dark scheme for that case again.
-There is also a slider that you can use to adjust the white blend level of the `toDark` method.
+There is a slider that you can use to adjust the white blend level of the `toDark` method.
 From its default value of 35%, to be anything from 0...100 %, so you can experiment with it and see what it does.